Qiskit/qiskit-ibm-runtime/DEPRECATION.md

 absolutely have to.
-Adding things is ok, taking things away is annoying for users but can be handled reasonably with plenty notice, but changing behavior generally means users cannot write code that will work with two subsequent versions of Qiskit, which is not acceptable.
+Adding things is ok, taking things away is annoying for users but can be handled reasonably with plenty notice, but changing behavior generally means users cannot write code that will work with two subsequent versions of qiskit-ibm-runtime, which is not acceptable.

 Beware that users will often be using functions, classes and methods that we, the Qiskit developers, may consider internal or not widely used.
 Do not make